vikroe/phasereconstruction/README.md

-The different algorithms are implemented in Matlab.
+The different compared algorithms are first implemented in Matlab.

 Real-time implementation will be done in C++ CUDA for an Nvidia Jetson computing device.